wwPDB/assembly-mmcif-examples/README.md

 # Sample assembly files in PDBx/mmCIF Format

-Starting May 3rd 2022, the PDB archive will distribute assembly files in PDBx/mmCIF format, allowing direct access and visualisation of the curated assemblies for all PDB entries.
+Starting May 3rd 2022, the PDB archive will distribute assembly files in PDBx/mmCIF format for every entry, allowing direct access and visualisation of the curated assemblies for all PDB entries.

 These updated PDBx/mmCIF format assembly files will have improved organization of assembly data to support usage by the community.
 These files will include all symmetry generated copies of each chain within a single model, with distinct chain IDs (*\_atom\_site.auth\_asym\_id* and *\_atom\_site.label\_asym\_id*) assigned to each.
 Generation of distinct chain IDs in assembly files are based upon the following rules: